Sketches

 Paris

 After I did my big Paris show I spent more time in later years (I was lucky enough to have an annual cat sitting gig until it got interrupted by the pandemic) doing less formal things in a sketchbook.
+I've written out some off the beaten track hints if anyone is going and would like some ideas of fun places.

 England

 We took a family vacation (Dad, step-mom, and one of the sisters) to England in the summer of 2014.
-I hadn't been back to England, one of my favorite places in the world, since I became a serious landscape painter, so I was delighted to have the chance to be there with my paints.
+I hadn't been back to England, one of my favorite places in the world, since I became a serious landscape painter, so I was delighted to have the chance to be there with my watercolors.
 These sketches are from Winchester, Wells, the Peak District, and the North York moors.

 Greece and Turkey